 In one study, for example, men who missed two or more sessions during their treatment had a greater chance that their cancer would come back.
 That was even though they eventually finished their course of radiation.

 Experts disagree on whether all men should get tested for prostate cancer and at what age screenings and the discussions about them should take place.
 Exams such as a prostate-specific antigen (PSA) test can help find cancer early.
 But there are questions about if the benefits of screening tests always outweigh the risks.

 Some groups suggest that men at a normal risk for prostate cancer should have prostate screening tests when they turn 50.
 Some men might want to get tests earlier if they have risk factors that make them more likely to get prostate cancer.

-The U.S. Preventive Services Task Force (USPSTF) says that testing may be appropriate for some men age 55 to 69.
+The U.S. Preventive Services Task Force says that testing may be right for some men ages 55 to 69.
 They recommend that men talk to their doctor to discuss the potential risks and benefits of being tested.

-The American Cancer Society recommends starting screenings at age 50, possibly earlier if at high risk.
+The American Cancer Society recommends starting screenings at age 50, possibly earlier for men at a high risk.
 But first, men should discuss the pros and cons of the PSA test with their doctor to decide if it's right for them.

-The American Urological Association says if you are a man age 55 to 69, you should talk to your doctor about the benefits and risks of a PSA test.
-The group also adds:
+The American Urological Association says men ages 55 to 69 should talk to their doctor about the benefits and risks of a PSA test.
+The group also says: